 - 1. Explain the construction and characteristics of Power semiconductor devices - 2.
 Analyze the operation of single phase and three phase ac-to-dc converters. - 3.
-Compare the various types of dc-to-dc converters. - 4.
+Analyze various three phase converters - 4.
+Compare the various types of dc-to-dc converters. - 5.
 Apply the knowledge of power electronic converter for various applications.